ilmal/GA/README.md

 # GA
-This is the code repo for my GA
+The code repo for my GA

 ### ROADMAP